 Consumer Medicine Information

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you using

-this medicine against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may want to read it again.

 What this medicine is used for

-It is a topical antibiotic eye drop used to treat bacterial conjunctivitis.
+APO-Chloramphenicol is a topical antibiotic eye drop used to treat bacterial conjunctivitis.

 How it works

 Bacterial conjunctivitis is a highly contagious bacterial infection involving the

-The common symptoms are the presence of a sticky yellow-white discharge with mucous and pus, a gritty sensation in the eye,
+Common symptoms include sticky yellow-white discharge with mucous and pus, a gritty

 usually starts in one eye and then spreads to the other.

-This medicine should not be used in children under 2 years of age unless on medical advice.
+This medicine should not be used in children under 2 years of age unless on medical

 Before you use this medicine